DOI-ONRR/doi-extractives-data/sectors/index.md

 + Commercial sector (2.9 Tcf)

 Natural gas is used throughout the United States, but the top natural gas consuming states in 2011 were Texas, California, Louisiana, Florida, New York, and Illinois.

+For more information on natural gas, including how it is formed, how it is transported, and the impact of natural gas extraction on the environment, visit the [Energy Information Agency](http://www.eia.gov/kids/energy.cfm?page=natural_gas_home).

 ###Coal
 Coal is a nonrenewable energy source because it takes millions of years to develop.
 The energy in coal comes from the energy stored by plants that lived hundreds of millions of years ago when the earth was partly covered with swampy forests.
 Coal is classified into four main types, or ranks (anthracite, bituminous, subbituminous, and lignite).
 Classification depends on the amounts and types of carbon the coal contains and on the amount of heat energy the coal can produce.
 The rank of a deposit of coal depends on the pressure and heat that acted on the plant debris as it sank deeper and deeper over millions of years.
 For the most part, the higher ranks of coal contain more heat-producing energy.